Middle class incomes were worst hit by India’s harsh coronavirus lockdown

 This CMIE data backs up data from the Employee Provident Fund Organisation which has had more than 13% of its investors withdraw their funds.
 The EPFO is a Union-government run pension corpus with mostly white-collar investors.

-Note that while well-off class Indians have suffered more lost income due to lockdown, before that they benefited disproportionately compared to poor Indians.
-The larger a family’s income, the more probably it is that it could have reported an increase in its income.
+Note that while well-off Indians have suffered more lost income due to lockdown, before that they benefited disproportionately compared to poor Indians.
+The larger a family’s income, the more probable that it could have reported an increase in its income.

 To add to this is the fact that while more rich Indians would have suffered losses in income, they are better able to weather such shocks.
 On the other hand, for poor Indians, even small shocks in income could be disastrous for basic needs such as food or shelter.